The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: An Epistemological Problem

 The error of \textit{na\"ive superdeterminism} lies, more than anything, in how it uses strong fundamentality.
 Rather than identifying whether NSD fits the criteria of fundamentality given, its proponents instead assume strong fundamentality, using it as a premise for arguments aimed at legitimating \textit{na\"ive superdeterminism}.

-One may wonder at this point \textit{why} this recourse to fundamentality has such justificatory power in regard to some \textit{ad hoc} features of a theory.
-The answer is that \textit{ad hoc-ness} \textit{per se} is not something undesirable when it can be properly recontextualized and explained through the recourse to a more comprehensive theory.
-Consider the following scenario: imagine that we are a chemist dealing with a certain complicated experiment involving an exothermic reaction.
-Now, we note that every time we perform such an experiment, the temperature recorded in the lab is a fraction of degree Celsius above that prescribed by the theory that supposedly describes the behaviour of such reaction.
-Thus, we repeat the experiment, but this time by performing it remotely, with the help of a set of specialized robotic equipment.
-In this second case, the temperature recorded is precisely the one forecasted; as a consequences of these two outcomes we feel confident in proposing the following law: ``Every time a human performs the experiment in the room, the reaction $X$ produces an amount of heat sufficient to raise the room temperature to $\Delta+p$ degrees, where $p$ is the additional increase in temperature and $\Delta$ is the amount predicted by the theory without this \textit{ceteris partibus} condition".
-Such a law has a clear \textit{ad hoc} character, but its uniqueness can be easily explained by embedding the previous scenario in a larger explanatory framework and noting that the heat produced by the body of the experimenter during the long preparations necessary for the experiment to take place produces the tiny variation of room temperature recorded.
-Through this example, we can easily understand how contextual \textit{ad hoc-ness} is not only not problematic but often useful in scientific research; but what would have happened if the situation at hand had occurred in the case of a fundamental theory?
-In this case the previous embedding procedure could not have taken place; it would have been meaningless to ask ourselves the reason for such \textit{ad hoc-ness} because doing so would have amounted to proposing a new explanatory link in a chain that by stipulation has no further theoretical constraint.\\
+One may wonder why recourse to fundamentality carries such justificatory power with respect to \textit{ad hoc} features of a theory.
+The answer is that \textit{ad hoc}-ness \textit{per se} is not undesirable when it can be recontextualised within a more comprehensive theoretical framework.
+Consider the following scenario: a chemist performing an exothermic reaction consistently records a temperature fractionally above the theoretical prediction, yet when the experiment is conducted remotely via robotic equipment, the recorded temperature matches the forecast exactly.
+This warrants the following law: ``Every time a human performs the experiment, reaction $X$ produces sufficient heat to raise the room temperature to $\Delta+p$ degrees, where $p$ denotes the additional increase and $\Delta$ the theoretically predicted value.''
+Such a law is manifestly \textit{ad hoc}, yet its peculiarity is readily explained by embedding the scenario within a larger explanatory framework: the body heat released by the experimenter during preparation accounts for the recorded discrepancy.
+Contextual \textit{ad hoc-ness} is therefore not only unproblematic but often scientifically useful.
+However, this embedding procedure would be unavailable in the case of a fundamental theory; seeking an explanation for such \textit{ad hoc-ness} would amount to positing a further link in an explanatory chain that, by stipulation, admits of no additional theoretical constraint.

 Therefore to support \textit{na\"ive superdeterminism} is to support an argument like the following: \begin{enumerate}[label=\alph*).] \item There exists a fundamental physical theory; \item Superdeterminism is the fundamental physical theory; \item Since superdeterminism is the fundamental physical theory, we can justify certain peculiarities about it. \end{enumerate}